Farheen HaQ, Retreat, Digital photo series, 2004.

 The mosque is a potent site, sign and symbol of Islam across the globe.
 With roots in the early history of Islam dating back to the first community of Muslims in Medina, the mosque continues to visually and symbolically signify the presence of Islam.
 Despite the permeability of Islamic ritual prayer, contemporary mosques are often designed to segregate women and men in communal gatherings.
 Nadia Kurd will examine artists who contemplate and dispel the gendered norms of contemporary Islamic rituals through their art.
 Artists such as Farheen HaQ (South Asian Canadian), Azra Aksamija (Bosnian American) and Lubna Agha (Pakistani American) illustrate the mutability of religious practices and emphasize the increasing agency Muslim women and marginalized communities have exercised more broadly across the globe.

 Nadia Kurd is an art historian and curator with a PhD in Art History.
 She has worked for a number of arts organizations such as the Prison Arts Foundation, South Asian Visual Arts Centre and the Ontario Association of Art Galleries.
-Since 2010, she has served as the curator of the Thunder Bay Art Gallery and is currently the 2018 Arts Writer in Residence at the Banff Centre.
+From 2010-18, she was the curator of the Thunder Bay Art Gallery and is currently the curator of collections at the University of Alberta.